Stop Selling Features. Start Selling Value: The Easiest Way to Make Customers Care

 A good copywriter could whip up a quick tagline about why this dog bed is a good option, for example: "the perfect place for your four-legged friend to nest, nuzzle, and nap."

-And now you're starting to talk the language of your customer, but it still feels incomplete — other dog beds could say the same and your message isn't unique or memorable.
+And now you're starting to talk the language of your customer, but it still feels incomplete — other dog beds could replicate the same message.

-Plus features can often get translated into fake benefits.
+Another challenge is that many features can be translated into fake benefits.

 For example: